-During COVID19, a UBI programme reduced hunger and improved dietary diversity in one study in Western Kenya.
+During COVID-19, a UBI programme in Western Kenya reduced hunger and improved dietary diversity.

-- As discussed in "Basic income study in Kenya", an NGO had been giving all adults a basic income, USD \$0.75 a day via mobile phone for two years, and these continued during Kenya's lockdown.
-It was given to all adults over 18 in eligible villages without conditions. - Hunger increased during lockdown: Hunger was 74% higher from April-June 2020 than at the same time in the previous year.
-68% of households experienced hunger in 2020, compared to 39% in 2019. - The transfer programme reduced hunger.
-Fifty-seven percent of households receiving the transfer experienced hunger, compared to 68% of households who did not receive the transfer.
+- As discussed in 'Basic income study in Kenya', an NGO had been giving all adults a basic income, USD \$0.75 a day via mobile phone for two years, and these continued during Kenya's lockdown.
+It was given to all adults over 18 in eligible villages without conditions. - Hunger increased during lockdown: Hunger was 74% higher from April-June 2020 than at the same time in the previous year: 68% of households experienced hunger in 2020, compared to 39% in 2019. - The transfer programme reduced hunger.
+Fifty-seven per cent of households receiving the transfer experienced hunger, compared to 68% of households who did not receive the transfer.
+Transfers reduced the extent of food insecurity (the share of days on which household members skipped meals).
+Transfers increased the consumption of meat and fish for a small number of households: only 5.8% of households with no transfer ate any meat or fish, while 7.4% of households with the transfer ate some meat or fish (Banerjee, Faye, et al., 2020a). - Food security benefits were greatest for the households receiving the long-term basic income at the time of COVID-19 (11 percentage points relative to a control group mean of 68%).
+Recipients of either lump sum payments or the short-term basic income also saw reductions in hunger relative to the control (5 percentage points).
+This is despite the fact that households received the lump sum payment 1.5 years before the short-term basic income programme ended, and two years before the crisis.

-i This is of all papers on cash transfers internationally which use high-quality methodology (a randomised controlled trial or a credible control group).